Size 220km²

 The Semuliki Valley contains numerous features associated with central rather than eastern Africa.
 Thatched huts are shaded by West African oil palms; the Semuliki River (which forms the international boundary) is a miniature version of the Congo River, the forest is home to numerous Central African wildlife species, and the local population includes a Batwa pygmy community that originated from the Ituri.

-As a result, this park provides a taste of Central Africa without having to leave Uganda.
+As a result, this park offers a taste of Central Africa without leaving Uganda.
 While Semuliki species have been accumulating for over 25,000 years, the park contains evidence of even older processes.
-Hot springs bubble up from the depths to demonstrate the powerful subterranean forces that have been shaping the rift valley during the last 14 million years.
+Hot springs bubble up from the depths, demonstrating the powerful subterranean forces that have shaped the rift valley over the last 14 million years.

 Rwenzori Mountains National Park protects the highest parts of the 120km long and 65km wide Rwenzori mountain range.
 The national park hosts 70 mammals and 217 bird species including 19 Albertine Rift endemics, as well as some of the world's rarest vegetation.